 Other studies have found the opposite.
-For example, a 2014 study from the journal Procedia – Social and Behavioral Sciences found that students taught with a slide presentations or video presentation exhibited better learning than those taught with more traditional methods like textbooks.
+For example, a 2014 study by the journal Procedia – Social and Behavioural Sciences, found that students that were taught with a slide presentation exhibited better learning comprehension than those that were taught with other methods.

-And the benefits of slide presentations extend beyond the classroom.
-You can use slides to present information to you coworkers or as a multimedia tool to explain your product at an industry event.
+The benefits of a slide presentation extend far beyond the classroom.
+You can use slides to convey information to your coworkers, or as a multimedia tool to explain your product at an industry event.

 As a showcase site for hard-working creatives, Behance features an attractive and extremely artistic collection of slide templates.
 Some have helpful keywords in the title, such as “business presentation” or “infographic.”